yokola95/pytorch-tensorfm/README.md

 This package provides a PyTorch implementation of low rank factorization machine models, the factorization model baselines and the common datasets in CTR prediction.
 The code is running on the following datasets: Avazu, Criteo, and Movielens.

-## The instructions contain two main steps:
+## The instructions contain three main steps:
    - Step 1: Data Preprocessing and
    - Step 2: Running the models on the preprocessed data.
+   - Step 3: Analyzing the results

+Moreover, this repository also contains a notebook `notebooks/inference_timing.ipynb` that demonstrates inference speedups attained by low-rank models over pruned models, for different ad auction sizes and amounts of context fields.

 ## Available Datasets